MetaMask/snaps/docs/internals/platform/execution-environment.md

 confused with execution **services**.
 The execution environment is responsible for executing the snap code, and for communicating with the [Execution Service].

+Each execution environment consists of an **executor**, which is a JavaScript bundle that is built with LavaMoat and run LavaMoat at runtime for runtime protections.
+They are designed to run in a specific environment and to be paired with a specific [Execution Service].

 Currently, the following execution environments are supported:

 - Iframe (Manifest V2), which creates an iframe in the extension background DOM.